This post may contain affiliate links. Please read the disclosure policy to learn more.

 3 tablespoons freeze dried strawberries, crushed

-Lustre dust, sprinkles, or additional crushed strawberries, for garnish (optional)
+Lustre dust, sprinkles, or additional crushed strawberries, to garnish

 Good-quality dark chocolate couverture or discs of confectionery coating, for enrobing